 The barista looks at the owner of the coffee shop and thinks, “Wow, she drops in, tells us what to do, and is out before lunch.
 Not that hard.”

-The owner of the coffee shop looks at the programmer and thinks, “Are you kidding, six figures straight out of college to write a few dozen lines of code every day?
+The owner of the coffee shop looks at the programmer and thinks, “Are you kidding, six figures straight out of college to type on a computer and play ping-pong every day?
 Not that hard.”

 The funny thing is, they’re all right.